Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 \subsection{Implementation Details}

-In our study, we compare our proposed method, called cDDPM, with multiple established baselines for UAD in brain MRI.
-The baselines include \textit{AE}, \textit{VAE} \cite{baur2021autoencoders}, its sequential extension \textit{SVAE} \cite{behrendt2022capturing}, and denoising AEs \textit{DAE} \cite{kascenas2021denoising}.
-We also compare with simple thresholding \textit{Thresh} \cite{meissen2022challenging} and the GAN-based \textit{AnoGAN} \cite{Schlegl.2019}.
-For a direct comparison, we also include \textit{DDPM} \cite{wyatt2022anoddpm} and \textit{pDDPM} \cite{BehrendtpDDPM} as a counterpart to our proposed method.\\ We adapt the baseline implementations by tuning hyper-parameters based on the unhealthy validation set if required to improve training stability and performance.
+This study compares our proposed cDDPM method with multiple established baselines for UAD in brain MRI.
+The baselines include \textit{AE}, \textit{VAE} \cite{baur2021autoencoders}, \textit{SVAE} \cite{behrendt2022capturing}, Reverse Anoamly \textit{RA} \cite{bercea2023generalizing}, \textit{PHANES} \cite{Bercea.2023MICa} and denoising AEs \textit{DAE} \cite{kascenas2021denoising}.
+We also compare with simple thresholding \textit{Thresh} \cite{meissen2022challenging}.
+Furthermore, we compare the feature-based reverse distillation method \textit{RD} \cite{Deng.2022}, Feature-Autoencoders \textit{FAE} \cite{Meissen.2022FAE}, the Encoder-Decoder Contrast method \textit{EDC} \cite{Guo.2023} and the self-supervised Poisson Image Interpolation \textit{PII} \cite{Tan.2021}.
+For a direct comparison, we also include \textit{DDPM} \cite{wyatt2022anoddpm} and patched DDPMs \textit{pDDPM} \cite{BehrendtpDDPM} as a counterpart to our proposed method.\\ We adapt the baseline implementations by tuning hyper-parameters based on the validation set to improve training stability and performance.
 We set $\beta_{VAE}$ to 0.001 for \textit{VAE} and \textit{SVAE}.
-For \textit{f-AnoGAN}, we set the latent size to 128 and the learning rate to $1e-4$. \\ For \textit{DDPM}, \textit{pDDPM} and cDDPM, the following adaptions are applied.
-We use structured simplex noise, as it has shown to strongly improve the UAD performance on MRI images \cite{wyatt2022anoddpm}.
-Furthermore, we uniformly sample $t \in [1,T]$ with $T=1000$ and either use a fixed value of $t_{test}=\frac{T}{2}=500$, or an ensemble of different values $t_{test}=[250,500,750]$ and average the individual reconstructions of each noise level at test time.
+For \textit{EDC}, we use a lr of 1e-5 and 5e-5 for the encoder and decoder, respectively. \textit{RA} and \textit{PHANES} are trained with $\beta_{rec}=16$ for the Soft-Intro VAE.
+For \textit{PHANES}, we use a masking threshold of $0.15$ and $0.10$ for training and testing, respectively.\\ For \textit{DDPM}, \textit{pDDPM} and cDDPM, we use structured simplex noise, which has been shown to improve the UAD performance on MRI images \cite{wyatt2022anoddpm}.
+Furthermore, we uniformly sample $t \in [1,T]$ with $T=1000$ during training.
+At test time, we either use a fixed value of $t_{test}=\frac{T}{2}=500$ or an ensemble of different values $t_{test}=[250,500,750]$ and average the individual reconstructions of each noise level.
 The denoising network for all DDPM-based approaches is an Unet similar to \cite{dhariwal2021diffusion}, with channel dimensions of [128, 256, 256].
 As encoder network $F_{enc}$, we utilize a ResNet-backbone with a fully connected layer to match the target dimension of $\bm{c}\in \mathbb{R}^{d}$ with $d=128$ as conditioning dimension.
-During pre-training, a mask-out ratio of 65 $\%$ is used.
+We evaluated several conditioning dimensions, $d \in \{32, 64, 128, 256, 512\}$, and observed that the model achieved optimal performance when $d=128$.
+A mask-out ratio of 65 $\%$ is used during pre-training.
 For data augmentation, we utilize random -blur (p=0.25), -bias (p=0.25), -gamma (p=0.5) and -ghosting (p=0.5) from the torchio library \cite{PEREZGARCIA2021106236}.
-If not specified otherwise, all models are trained for a maximum of 1600 epochs on NVIDIA V100 (32GB) GPUs, using Adam as optimizer, a learning rate of $1e-5$, and a batch size of 32.
-The best model checkpoint, as determined by performance on the healthy validation set, is used for testing.
-The volumes are processed in a slice-wise manner, uniformly sampling slices with replacement during training and iterating over all slices to reconstruct the full volume at test time.
-We implement all models in Pytorch (v0.10) \footnote{Code available at \url{https://github.com/FinnBehrendt/Conditioned-Diffusion-Models-UAD}}.
+We train for a maximum of 1600 epochs on NVIDIA V100 (32GB) GPUs, using Adam as an optimizer, a learning rate of $1e-4$, and a batch size of 32.
+The best model checkpoint, as determined by performance on the validation set, is used for testing.
+The volumes are processed slice-wise, uniformly sampling slices with replacement during training and iterating over all slices to reconstruct the full volume at test time.
+We implement all models in Pytorch (v0.10).